MetaGenAI/metagen.ai/vision.md

 Our values we strive for can't be neatly summarized in words of course, but here's our best attempt:

-1. Make the world awesome
+**Metacosmic principles and ideas** (always WIP):

+1. Everything can always improve (Growth mindset a la Enlightment).
+This is expressed neatly in The Beginning of Infinity: problems are unavoidable; problems are soluble
+2. A good heuristic towards improvement is making the world/universe more awesome.
-2. Explore with wonder and curiosity
+3. We: explore with wonder and curiosity,
-3. Live in a VR/XR/augmented magical world
-4. Make life be and feel fun, playful, full of wonder and love
+4. Wanna make life be and feel more fun, playful, full of wonder and love
-5. Develop good mental health and support each other
+5. Wanna improve health physical and mental, and support each other
-6. Make healthy and menaningful relationships and friendships
+6. Believe in a community based on healthy and menaningful relationships and friendships
-7. Make furries (morphological freedom) real
-8. Cognitive Liberty!
-9. Learning about the Cosmos / getting closer to Truths
+7. Believe in freedom, specially over your own form/self.
+This includes morphological freedom (making furries real!) and cognitive liberty!
+9. We believe that Truth and Knowledge are useful but also a worthy goal in their own right.
+Learning, discovering, and science are goals on themselves, but also tools to improve all other goals!
+10. We are ambitious.
+We like to pursue our goals even if they are large or unbounded.
+Some of us aim towards the Beginning of Infinity of ever growing knowledge and reach in the Cosmos, which even Francis Bacon already put into words: "the end [...] is the knowledge of causes and secret motions of things, and the enlargment of the bounds of human empire to the effecting of all things possible".
-10. Cosmic Harmony
+11. Cosmic Harmony ~ Beauty ~ Truth

 ### Understanding